Parsing options

 Disable OCR

-By default, LlamaParse will run an OCR on images embedded in the document.
-You can disable it by setting disable_ocr to True.
+By default, LlamaParse runs OCR on images embedded in the document.
+You can disable it with disable_ocr=True

 parser = LlamaParse(